tristan-sebens/metl/README.md

 ### **Configuring `TagProcessor` object**

-Configuring the TagProcessor object means specifying where each type of data produced by eTags should be loaded in the database.
+Configuring the `TagProcessor` object means specifying where each type of data retrieved from the tags should be loaded in the database.

 To do this, we use `FieldMap` objects. `FieldMap` objects describe the fields of a particular data source.
 They are made up of a list of `Field` objects, which describe individual fields: name, type, units, etc. We can define how one data source is mapped to another data source by defining two `FieldMap` objects, one for the input data source, and one for the output data source.